Mount Sinai Memorial Park

-Mount Sinai Memorial Park Cemetery is the largest Jewish cemetery organization in California.
+Mount Sinai Memorial Park comprises two Jewish cemeteries in the Los Angeles area: Mount Sinai Hollywood Hills, established in 1953, and Mount Sinai Simi Valley, opened in 1997.
+Both cemeteries are administered by Mount Sinai Memorial Parks and Mortuaries, a nonprofit owned and operated by the Sinai Temple.
+Collectively, they form the largest Jewish cemeteries in the Western United States.
+Many notable Jewish people from the American entertainment and arts industry are buried here.

 History

-Mount Sinai Memorial Parks and Mortuaries, owned by Sinai Temple of Los Angeles, refers to two Jewish cemeteries in the Los Angeles metropolitan area.
+Mount Sinai Memorial Parks and Mortuaries, owned by Sinai Temple of Los Angeles, refers to a Jewish mortuary and two Jewish cemeteries in the Los Angeles metropolitan area.
 The original cemetery property is located at 5950 Forest Lawn Drive in the Hollywood Hills of Los Angeles.
 The cemetery was originally established in 1953 by the neighboring Forest Lawn-Hollywood Hills Cemetery.
 In 1959, it became an exclusively Jewish cemetery, and in 1967 it was acquired by Sinai Temple, the oldest and largest Conservative synagogue in Los Angeles, which dedicated its mortuary and cemetery resources to all members of the Jewish community in and around the city.
-Numerous stars and celebrities from the entertainment industry are interred in the park which is located down the street from Warner Bros studios.
+Numerous stars and celebrities from the entertainment industry are interred in the park, which is located down the street from Warner Bros studios.